tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

     'http://tiernok.com/posts/improved-teamcity-net-build-warnings.html'
 ]
 ```
-Starting with a set of my own posts meant the consistent would be in a consistent format, I would have some ideas on what I expected the keywords to be, and I could defer things like local content caching logic without running up someone else&#8217;s bill or messing up their page statistics.
+Starting with a set of my own posts meant the consistent would be in a consistent format, I would have some ideas on what I expected the keywords to be, and I could defer things like local content caching logic without running up someone else's bill or messing up their page statistics.

 _Please be kind to my site if you run these scripts yourself, btw_

-I played around with several ways to extract the text, but ended up on the [requests][5] module for scraping, [html2text][6] for extracting text, and [TextBlob][7] for the analysis, basing the script on [Steven Loria&#8217;s post][8] and using his functions for the scoring.
+I played around with several ways to extract the text, but ended up on the [requests][5] module for scraping, [html2text][6] for extracting text, and [TextBlob][7] for the analysis, basing the script on [Steven Loria's post][8] and using his functions for the scoring.

-After a few iterations where I tried to resolve pluralization and grouping things by common word roots (lemmetizing), I ended up back at a simple implementation that doesn&#8217;t take forever to run:
+After a few iterations where I tried to resolve pluralization and grouping things by common word roots (lemmetizing), I ended up back at a simple implementation that doesn't take forever to run:

 **[tfidf.py][9]**